 Entrepreneurship research clarifies how enterprises start.
 One or more founding members – by design or accident – find opportunities to develop new markets for products and services .
 If viable, they organise resources to support a business and build socio-technical systems to maintain management control.
 Growing enterprises, however, also depend on the goodwill of the workforce, customers (service users) and institutional investors to access the human, social and financial capital needed for sustainability .

-The key issue is that while we have developed systems for recognising the contribution of financial capital, we do not have adequate arrangements for recognising contributions of intellectual, human, social and natural capital.
+The key issue is that while we have developed systems for recognising the contribution of financial and manufactured capital, we do not have adequate arrangements for recognising contributions of intellectual, human, social and natural capital.
 To understand why, we have to review the way social norms for constituting joint-stock companies and non-share companies have developed.

 Private Sector (For-Profit) Norms – Companies Limited by Shares (CLS)

 There is a connection between business ideology and the arrangements in law by which entrepreneurs acquire share capital (ordinary shares).
-They register as directors, then recruit employees to operationalize their ideas.
+They register as directors, then recruit employees to operationalise their ideas.
 New capital is issued when more financial capital is needed, but not when more intellectual, human, social or natural capital are needed.
 In an unadapted CLS, employees and customers are subordinated to the interests of shareholders.
 They are not invited to be full members or to contribute towards decisions outside their specialist area of expertise .
 If employees are offered share capital, voting rights are often limited or controlled by trustees who – in many cases – are under no legal obligation to vote in accordance with the wishes of their beneficiaries .

 The intellectual property created by the workforce is acquired by the Company and controlled by executive managers and directors.
 In effect, majority shareholders treat intellectual, human, social and natural capital investments by others as if they were additional financial investments by themselves.
 They continue to acquire rights to all the property created by the interactions between employees, customers and the natural environment.
 This system of enterprise widens the wealth gap between those who own and govern the enterprise, and those who sell their labour to it, or buy goods from it.
 Even in the richest countries, wealth inequalities grow wider (unless the state intervenes) and the natural environment is degraded .